-The National Coordinating Committee is convened the Deputy Director-General (DDG) of EPWP in the Department of Public Works and Infrastructure.
+The National Coordinating Committee (NCC) is convened the Deputy Director-General (DDG) of EPWP in the DPWI.
 The objective the NCC is to make decisions on EPWP policy and provide a strategic platform where issues pertaining to EPWP are addressed.
 It also serves as an authoritative body in the coordination and reporting on the implementation of EPWP programmes and projects.